1. Assemble Your Bathroom Cleaning Tools

 Also steam cleaner is a great tool for post construction cleaning.

-6. Tips to Keep Your Bathroom Clean
+6. PRO Tips to Keep Your Bathroom Clean

 Once everything is clean, you can replace everything you removed, wiping down bottles to make sure they are clean.
 If you don't feel like removing your shower curtain, you can even steam that clean too, which will further reduce the time you spend giving your bathroom the deep cleaning it deserves.
 You'll only need to perform deep cleaning with the steam cleaner every several months.
 Most of the time, wiping down surfaces with a non-toxic, all-purpose cleaner every week will do the trick to keep your bathroom looking bright.
 In between deep cleanings, do the following to keep your bathroom clean: